For the M.T.

 For the LL.M.

 Students whose native language is not English and who have not received a degree from a U.S. institution must either submit a Test of English as a Foreign Language (TOEFL) score of at least 550 (80 computer-based), an International English Language Testing System (IELTS) score of at least 6.0, or successfully complete the Graduate Preparation Program at the University of Denver English Language Center.
-The LSAT is not required for graduates of non-U.S. law schools.

 The Admissions Committee will admit only those students whose previous academic performance and/or work experience indicate a desire and ability to excel.
 Test scores, records of academic performance, and the applicant's personal qualifications and accomplishments are evaluated to ensure the admission of only those students with the highest aptitude, motivation, and qualifications.